sparisi/gym_minatar/README.md

         <li>If the player is carrying less than 6 divers but at least 1, it doesn't
         receive any point, but its oxygen is still replenished.</li>
         <li>The game ends if the player is hit by an enemy or a bullet, its oxygen
-        depletes, or if it emerges without carrying any divers.</li>
+        depletes, or if it emerges without carrying any diver.</li>
-        <li>Enemies and divers move at random speeds and leave a trail.
+        <li>Enemies and divers move at different speeds and leave a trail.
 When one
         leaves the board, some time must pass before a new one respawns (like Asterix).</li>
-        <li>Every time the player emerges and submerges again, difficulty increase
+        <li>Every time the player emerges and submerges again, difficulty increases
         (enemies and divers move faster, respawn time decreases).</li>
         <li>The player has 6 actions (LEFT, DOWN, RIGHT, UP, SHOOT, NO-OP) and
         the observation space has 4 channels for (in order): player and bars (oxygen and divers), fishes, submarines and bullets, divers.</li>
+        <li>This game is <b>partially observable</b>, because observations
+        don't encode shooting cooldown time.
+However, most of the time this can be inferred by how far the player bullet has traveled.</li>
       <ul>
     </td>
   </tr>